mjgs/mjgs.github.io/_posts/2020/2020-11-02-self-hosted-web-based-tool-to-get-tasks-done-efficiently.md

 - agile
 - nodejs
 ---
-A short while ago I was wanting to have a self-hosted tool to manage sets if of tasks in an efficient way, so that tasks actually get done.
+A short while ago I was wanting to have a self-hosted tool to manage sets of tasks in an efficient way, so that tasks actually get done.
 I wanted it to be simple enough not to require much maintenance, with minimal chances of something breaking because of software upgrades.

 I built a simple statically generated web based tool that is based on the agile software development methodology, which uses a “backlog” of “stories” that you complete during time periods called “sprints” (usually 2 weeks long).